 Enterprises have well realized the fact that to invade the digital world further, they first need to secure and upgrade the only portal – The Network – which connects both worlds together.
 In doing so, enterprises are already going through a drastic change in infrastructure, business models, and functions.
 IT’s are turning dynamic, and no more they work under silos.
 The real challenge for IT today is to protect and prevent the only portal – The Network – from unknown and known alien attacks – Cyberthreats.
-It’s an uphill battle which keeps networking teams on their toes all the time.
-Like any other powerful defense mechanism, the guardians of this portal – the networking teams – are well equipped and evolving their arsenal.
-And, topping the – armory list for network engineers, is Network Segmentation.
+It’s an uphill battle that keeps networking teams on their toes all the time.
+Like any other powerful defence mechanism, the guardians of this portal – the networking teams – are well equipped and evolving their arsenal.
+And, topping the – armoury list for network engineers, is Network Segmentation.
 By segmenting enterprise networks, networking teams confine the impacts of well planned attacks within limited zones.
 It prevents attackers to delve deeper into the network.

 The network is the reality of the world of digital – and is no less than an infinity stone.
 The advance Network mechanism of the digital world is nothing but a mesh of Software Defined and Traditional Networks working in sync with the cloud.
 And segmenting such advance networking mechanism, well poised with high tech solutions, requires a comprehensive strategy.
 As a result, in today’s ever evolving networking paradigm, networking teams find themselves amidst a chaotic din in order to manage all the infinity stones- too many high tech solutions and services.

 Connectivity is the bedrock of the digital world.
 Carrying one of the crucial resources – Data and Information – of both worlds, networks today play a huge role in life and business.
-Data and information of all sort generated by – Citizens, Governments, and Businesses – the digital world is all over the network.
-And, each body – Citizens, Businesses and Governments- is responsible to protect information and data which are confidential.
-For example, your office laptop’s password for bank accounts, customer ID, Password etc. For enterprises protecting data and information is not as simple as how you protect your personal data and information on devices, and on different networks.
+Data and information of all sorts generated by – Citizens, Governments, and Businesses – the digital world is all over the network.
+And, each body – Citizens, Businesses, and Governments- is responsible to protect information and data which are confidential.
+For example, your office laptop’s password for bank accounts, customer ID, Password, etc. For enterprises protecting data and information is not as simple as how you protect your personal data and information on devices, and on different networks.

-For enterprise business, employee’s data, stakeholder’s data and most importantly customer’s data, makes networks much more accountable to carry, prevent, and protect data.
+For enterprise business, employee’s data, stakeholder’s data and most importantly customer’s data, make networks much more accountable to carry, prevent, and protect data.
 And just when the networking world clamored for next generation network architecture, SDN emerged as a boon.
 The flexibility, operational simplicity, the ability to defend next-gen threats, and the option to address digital traffic (workloads) within a definite cloud based virtual environment.

 Too many integrated network solutions and services in today’s dynamic IT environment are making it difficult for networking teams to manage and monitor networks.
 The sheer size of networks, new technology additions in the IT tech stack, collaboration with different other functions (DevOps, Security, Management and Monitoring teams) and the new norm of BYOD among employees over the years has catered in making managing and monitoring networks tough for IT.